petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 * **qa**
 * **production** aka **prod**

+!!! note "test & qa combined"
-><small>In some projects `test` and `qa` environments are combined in a single one usually called `qa-test` or simply `test`, environment who takes on the role of both.</small>
+    In some projects `test` and `qa` environments are combined in a single one usually called `qa-test` or simply `test`, environment who takes on the role of both.

-Each one will be treated in details in next sections.
+Each environment will be treated in details in next sections.

 ### **Development** environment